Saturday, January 24, 2026

 Inside view

-The full fly is hooded in the front and back and back attaches to the frame with S-hooks.
+The full fly is slightly hooded at both ends.
 It creates the second layer of the tent’s double wall construction.
 Air circulates freely in the space between the tent and the fly minimizing condensation and increasing insulation.
-There are 2 hooks on each side connecting the fly to the tent that pull the side walls out a little further creating additional room in the tent.
+There are 2 hooks on each side connecting the fly to the tent that pull out the side walls creating additional room inside.

-The tent is held down with 6 stakes, and the fly is held down with 4 S-hooks in the corners and 6 stakes.
-There are 10 D-rings on the fly to attach guy lines.
-The tent is pretty bomb-proof in the wind even without the guy lines, so I usually don't use them.
+The tent is held down with 6 stakes, and the fly is held down with 4 S-hooks at the corners and 6 stakes along the sides.
+There are also 10 D-rings on the fly to attach guy lines.
+The tent is pretty bomb-proof in the wind without guy lines, so I've never used them.

 No comments: